We independently research, test, and recommend the best products; you can learn more about our review process here.

 Why We Chose It

-Simrad fish finders are known for offering top of the line displays with the most crisp imaging and this one does not disappoint.
-The resolution and overall screen quality are what I would expect of a fish finder in this price range.
+The Simrad Cruise 7 is the fish finder for saltwater anglers on a tight budget.
+Simrad is known for offering top of the line displays with the most crisp imaging and this one does not disappoint.

-The main standout feature of this one though is the actual operation of the fish finder.
-I’m a known hater of touchscreens so this Simrad comes with a rotary dial and a variety of buttons on the right panel for you to control everything happening on the screen.
+The standout feature is the simple operation of the fish finder.
+The Cruise 7 comes with a rotary dial and a variety of buttons on the right panel for you to control everything happening on the screen.

-I’m a huge fan of this because I find that the fish finder operates better and holds up more over time when it’s button-operated.
+I’m a huge fan of this because I find that the fish finder operates better in cold or wet conditions when it’s button-operated.

 Guide to Choosing the Best Fish Finder Under $500